Eustachian Tube Problems (cont.)

 - Babies traveling on airplanes cannot intentionally pop their ears, but may do so if they are sucking on a bottle or pacifier.
 Crying, similar in function to yawning, will also enable equalization of air pressure.

 Many individuals who travel with Eustachian tube problems use a decongestant pill or nasal spray an hour prior to takeoff, and if necessary, prior to descent.
 The decongestant acts to shrink the membranes lining the nose and throat, allowing the ears to equalize more easily.
 Similarly, patients experiencing chronic daily problems with Eustachian tube dysfunction can benefit by aggressive control of allergies (with antihistamines, decongestants, and prescription nasal sprays).
+Control of acid reflux may be beneficial in some cases if the reflux may be beneficial in som cases if the reflux is irritating the lining in the back of the nose and Eustachian tube opening.
 Allergy evaluation can be helpful.
 In severe situations, a "pressure equalization tube" (PET) can be surgically placed in the eardrum, replacing the role of a functioning Eustachian tube, and thus guaranteeing equalization of middle ear pressure.

 Find out what women really need.